deliteser112/eclipse-platform-releng-buildtools/docs/architecture.md

     (BRDA) files to a location where they are available to ICANN.
 The `RdeStagingReducer` (part of the RDE MapReduce) creates these tasks at the end of generating an RDE dump.
-*   `delete-commits` -- Cron queue for tasks to regularly delete commit logs that are more than thirty days stale.
-These tasks execute the `DeleteOldCommitLogsAction`.
 *   `dns-pull` -- A pull queue to enqueue DNS modifications.
 Cron regularly runs `ReadDnsQueueAction`, which drains the queue, batches modifications by TLD, and writes the batches to `dns-publish` to be published to the configured